jlinoff/pam/README.md

 <img src="www/help/pam-change-field-name.png" alt="change-field-name">

+##### Field Types

-The field types are based on HTML element input types and that is, in fact, how they are presented to the user in the preferences dialogue.
-Here is a brief overview of the types and when to use them.
+The field types are based on HTML _input_ element types except for the _textarea_ type which is an HTML _textarea_ element.
+They are presented below as simple types regardless of the underlying HTML element to avoid unnecessary complexity.

+The table below presents a brief overview of the types and when to use them.
 You can search the web for more details.

 | Type | Usage |